 What are data mining techniques?
 There are seven main methods that are used for data mining.
 Most of the time, they use specifically trained machine learning algorithms since the amounts of data usually are tremendous and require specific data mining tools.

 - Classification.
 This data mining method goes through the dataset and identifies information about this data that creates a foundation for further analysis.
-For example, “This is A,” “This is B”, “This is C.”
+For example, “This is A,” “This is B”, and “This is C.”